RULE 5. POST-JUDGMENT MEDIATION

 86 pending mediation.
 In cases in which mediation has been requested, any motions

-87 for enlargement of time for briefs must be filed with the clerk of the Supreme
+87 for enlargement of time for briefs must be filed with the clerk of the supreme court

 89 (7) Mediation Orientation.
 The post-judgment mediation program will